naoshibaikyu/superbuddn/test.md

 Warpman: I SAID STAY OUT!

-*Not wanting any more tools being launched in his general direction, Lento closes the door again.*
+%Not wanting any more tools being launched in his general direction, Lento closes the door again.

 Staccato: That was very odd.
 Even for Warp Man.

 Lento: Lento is... confused now.

-(Oddities abound, it seems.
-Now, back to our quasi-heroes and their "crisis meeting".)
+%Oddities abound, it seems.
+Now, back to our quasi-heroes and their "crisis meeting".

 Hunter: I'd say our best option would probably be to check the security cameras.
 See if anything got in that'd cause this mess.